Setest/tj_beejee/README.md

 - [X] create base route controller
 - [X] add renderer and home template with assets and bootstrap
 - [X] add some image in assets just for fun
-- [ ] add db in docker
-- [ ] realize migrations package and base migration
+- [X] realize migrations package and base migration
 - [ ] create user model
 - [ ] add insert data controller, input data validator and form in home template (CRUD with requests in REST style)
 - [ ] show users list